Skip to content

 • Some features need Power Platform licenses too

-• Multi-agent orchestration still in preview for select customers
+• Multi-agent orchestration may still be in preview for some customers

 • MCP available in limited regions initially